Vietnam.vn - Nền tảng quảng bá Việt Nam

 Street lights are not working due to stolen power cables.
 Photo: Ha Giang

-Started in 2017, the parallel road of Ho Chi Minh City - Long Thanh Expressway is nearly 4 km long, 20 m wide, connecting Mai Chi Tho Avenue to Ring Road 2.
-Of which, the nearly 3 km section from Nguyen Thi Dinh Street to Do Xuan Hop Street will be opened to traffic first.
+Construction began in 2017, the Ho Chi Minh City - Long Thanh Expressway parallel road is nearly 4 km long and 20 m wide, connecting Mai Chi Tho Avenue to Ring Road 2.
+Of which, the nearly 3 km section from Nguyen Thi Dinh Street to Do Xuan Hop Street opened to traffic first.
 The remaining part, which has no land and is stuck in procedures, will be completed in 2024.

 Parallel route direction.
 Graphics: Khanh Hoang